GitSamarth/Natural-Language-to-SQL-Query-Generation-with-Qwen2.5/README.md

 - **Correctness metric has a low ceiling.** Column-match on an empty schema doesn't validate WHERE/JOIN/aggregation logic.
 A stronger eval would use a dataset with populated tables (e.g. Spider) for true execution-accuracy.
 - **Not a fully controlled ablation.** Model size, data volume, and eval sample size (n=400 vs n=2000) all differ between Run A and Run B, so the results show a real pattern but don't cleanly isolate model-size effect from data-size effect.
-- **7B + QLoRA follow-up was blocked by an environment bug.** `transformers`'s bitsandbytes integration failed to detect a working install despite bitsandbytes importing and functioning correctly standalone — a known class of compatibility issue between very new `transformers` releases and `bitsandbytes`.
-Downgrading `transformers` did not resolve it within the debugging time available.
 - Both base models already produce mostly-correct SQL zero-shot, which caps how large an improvement any fine-tune can show without a larger/more diverse training set.

-## Future Work

-- [ ] Run a properly controlled ablation: same model at multiple data scales, and same data at multiple model scales, evaluated at matched sample sizes.
-- [ ] Resolve the QLoRA environment issue and add a 7B data point.
-- [ ] Switch to a schema+data dataset (e.g. Spider) for true execution-accuracy including WHERE/JOIN logic.
-- [ ] Add an error-category breakdown (syntax error vs. wrong table vs. wrong filter) instead of binary correct/incorrect.

 ## Usage